 Dr. Randel Everett, one of the visionary founders of the school, became the first president, and Dr. Jeff Willetts became the first Academic Dean.
 Mrs. Sheila Everett became the first Dean of Students.
 To emphasize the need to be prepared for global ministry, the school began to recruit an international faculty.
 Their first hire was Dr. Daniel Carro, a Baptist leader from Argentina.
-Later he was joined on the small but academically stellar faculty by Dr. Daniel Dapaah from Ghana, Dr. Tarmo Toom of Estonia, Dr. Andrey Shirin of Russia, and Dr. John Lee, a Korean-American, who eventually became the school’s second Academic Dean.
-Many excellent and diverse adjunct professors have served the seminary through the years.
+Later he was joined on the small but academically stellar faculty by Dr. Daniel Dapaah from Ghana, Dr. Tarmo Toom from Estonia, Dr. Andrey Shirin from Russia, and Dr. John Lee, a Korean-American, who eventually became the school’s second Academic Dean.
+Many excellent and diverse adjunct professors have also served the seminary through the years.